mrkamel/search_cop/README.md

 Book.search("available:no")
 ```

-For datetime and timestamp fields, AttrSearchable expands certain values to
+For datetime and timestamp fields, SearchCop expands certain values to
 ranges:

 ```ruby